leinada/UD/README.md

 ##### Details of Udacity the two semester datascience nanodegree program is available [here]( https://www.udacity.com/course/data-scientist-nanodegree--nd025)

 ## Project 1: Finding Donors for CharityML
 --------------------------------------------------------------
 - Applied supervised learning techniques  to accurately model individual's income using data collected from the 1994 U.S. Census.
-The best candidate algorithm from preliminary results is further optimized to get the best model for  the data.
+The best candidate algorithm from preliminary results was further optimized to get the best model for  the data.
 Goal was to  construct a model that accurately predicts whether an individual makes more than $50,000 per annum.

 - Analysis [here](https://github.com/leinada/Udacity/tree/master/project1_findingDonors)